Irritable Bowel Syndrome: Controlling Symptoms With Diet

 Keeping a food diary

-Some people with IBS use a daily food diary to keep track of what they eat and whether they have any symptoms after eating certain foods.
+Some people who have IBS use a daily food diary to keep track of what they eat and whether they have any symptoms after eating certain foods.
 The diary also can be a good way to record what is going on in your life.
 Stress plays a role in IBS: If you are aware that particular stresses bring on symptoms, you can try to reduce those stresses.

 Test Your Knowledge

-Caffeine can trigger IBS symptoms.
+Milk sugar (lactose) can trigger IBS symptoms.